M3M397/Age-Calculator/README.md

 **Age Calculator**

 A simple and user-friendly Age Calculator web application created using HTML, CSS, and JavaScript.
-This project allows users to input their birthdate, and with the click of a button, it calculates and displays their age.
+This app allows users to input their birthdate, and with the click of a button, it calculates and displays their age.

 **Features:**